Alleyn-et-Cawood: Local government

+Elected in 2025, the mayor of the municipality is Sidney Squitti.

 Alleyn-et-Cawood forms part of the federal electoral district of Pontiac—Kitigan Zibi and has been represented by Sophie Chatel of the Liberal Party since 2021.
 Provincially, Alleyn-et-Cawood is part of the Pontiac electoral district and is represented by André Fortin of the Quebec Liberal Party since 2014.